just-noticeable/damroo/a-closer-look-at-cghs.md

 ---

-Central Government Health Scheme (CGHS) is a Program and Entity, that is owned and operated by the Government of India's Directorate of CGHS, under the Ministry of Health and Family Welfare.
+Central Government Health Scheme (CGHS) is an Enterprise, a Program, and an Entity, that is owned and operated by the Government of India's Directorate of CGHS, under the Ministry of Health and Family Welfare.

 Throughout India, *CGHS Empanelled Hospitals* are the "within-network" providers of healthcare products and services on credit, to qualified Consumers, via CGHS.